ianbarber/php-svm/README.md

 configure --disable-all --enable-cli --with-svm=shared nmake
 ```
-Make sure the libsvm.dll file from the libsvm windows directory in the path when running the resulting lib.
+Note, that if the bundled libsvm is used, the instructions about the libsvm setup can be ommited.
+Otherwise, make sure the libsvm.dll file from the libsvm windows directory in the path when running the resulting lib.

 # USAGE